Certificate

 5.2.2.
 Russian Method

 5.2.3.
-Origin of Popular Methodologies in Olympic Weightlifting School
+Origin of the Popular Methodologies in the School of Olympic Lifting

 5.2.4.
 Differences Between the Bulgarian and Russian Concepts